marytheresa/database-output/README.md

 # database-output
+SQL database design for a school database consisting of the teacher, student, class, department and level tables with relationships.

+The teacher table would contain teacher data, likewise the student table would contain student data.
+The class and department tables would contain all the classes and departments in the school respectively, and the level table would contain the various teacher levels and their salaries.

+Appropriate relaionships are shown.

 Queries that can be run:
 1. INSERT INTO studentTable VALUES (724, "Mary-Theresa", "Nwankwo", "F", 2002, JSS3, 03-09-1991, 1):
 This would add the new data to the studentTable